rackerlabs/rackspace-how-to/content/exchange/disable-or-enable-exchange-email-access.md

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

 Blocking access to a mailbox prevents users from logging in to that mailbox.
-You might need to block access to a mailbox if an employee has left your company, or if you suspect the account has been compromised.
+You might need to block access to a mailbox if an employee has left your company or if you suspect the account has been compromised.

 **Warning:** Disabling a mailbox does not remove it from your billing.
 The mailbox continues to receive and store mail when access to it has been blocked.